hpi-dhc/PharMe-Annotations/README.md

 contents to its database when its initialization endpoint is triggered.
 The file name (with `.json` omitted) will be displayed as the source in Anni and the App.

-_Please note: the term "annotations" is misleading here, as the actual annotation_ _will be created in Anni.
-The content here could rather be referred to as_ _"additional medication / guideline data"._
+_Please note: the term "annotations" is a bit misleading here, as the actual_ _annotations will be created in Anni.
+The content here could rather be referred_ _to as "additional medication / guideline data"._

 ## Data format